Rosie Winterton MBACP

 My philosophy for working with people is for both of us to try to discover more helpful compassionate ways of relating to yourself and others and being in the world.

 Counselling is a shared experience and I believe that the counselling relationship is at the heart of the therapy, and is key to opening up the possibility for healing wounds, gaining insight and developing as a human being with all our vulnerabilities.
 I am aware that it takes time and courage to build up trust in someone with whom you can let into the depth of your being.
-As a start, I offer an initial free half an hour session for us to meet to see if you feel at ease with me and if I can be of help to you.
+Initially we can have an informal talk on the telephone to see if I can be of help to you and if you feel at ease with me.
 If you decide you feel comfortable with me and want to start counselling, I will ask you to commit to an initial six sessions.
 Towards the end of our sixth session we will review their usefulness to you and whether you would like to continue to see me.

 Is counselling for me?